AGCoL

 Show

-Annotation Display of the annotation descriptions along the right side of sequence (see example).
-NOTE: this only works if you are zoomed in close enough that they can clearly be displayed.
+NOTE: this only works if you are zoomed in close enough that the annotation boxes can clearly be displayed.

 Gene#Display the Gene# beside each gene.
 This is the SyMAP assigned number; see Terminology for more details.